Cyclone Titli

-Very Severe Cyclonic Storm Titli (Note: The name was provided by Pakistan, which means butterfly in Urdu.) (/'tɪtliː/) was a deadly and destructive tropical cyclone that caused extensive damage to Eastern India in October 2018.
+Very Severe Cyclonic Storm Titli (Note: The name Titli (Urdu: تتلی, [t̪ɪt̪liː]) was contributed by Pakistan and means "butterfly" in Urdu.) was a deadly and destructive tropical cyclone that caused extensive damage to Eastern India in October 2018.
 Titli was the twelfth depression and fifth named storm to form in the 2018 North Indian Ocean cyclone season.
 Titli originated from a low pressure area in the Andaman Sea on 7 October.
 With warm sea surface temperatures and low wind shear, the low developed into a depression on 8 October in the central Bay of Bengal.
 It was tracked and followed by the India Meteorological Department (IMD), which also issued warnings and notices for the public.
-Titli continued to intensify at it moved toward the southeast Indian coast, becoming a very severe cyclonic storm, equivalent to a minimal hurricane on the Saffir–Simpson scale.
-It attained the intensity at the same time Cyclone Luban in the Arabian Sea was at the same intensity, marking the first instance since 1977 of simultaneous storms.
+Titli continued to intensify as it moved toward the southeast Indian coast, becoming a very severe cyclonic storm, equivalent to a minimal hurricane on the Saffir–Simpson scale.
+It attained great intensity, at the same time Cyclone Luban in the Arabian Sea was on the same intensity, marking the first instance since 1977 of simultaneous storms.
 The IMD estimated peak winds of 150 km/h, while the American-based Joint Typhoon Warning Center (JTWC) estimated peak winds of 195 km/h.
 Late on 10 October, Titli made landfall in Andhra Pradesh, and it quickly weakened over land as it turned to the northeast.
 It degenerated into a remnant low on 12 October.

 Ahead of the storm's landfall in the Indian state of Andhra Pradesh, about 300,000 people evacuated.
 Titli ultimately killed 89 people from its impacts, including 85 in India.
 The cyclone produced strong winds, with gusts to 126 km/h, along with a storm surge that flooded coastal areas.
 The storm also dropped heavy rainfall as it moved through India.
 Mohana in Odisha recorded 460 mm of rainfall over 48 hours.
 This caused floods and landslides, crop damage, fallen trees, and power outages that affected at least 400,000 people.
 Throughout India, Titli damaged 127,081 houses, forcing 63,562 people to stay in relief camps.
 Damage in the country was estimated at ₹6,673.1 crore (US$920 million).
 Four people died in Bangladesh due to landslides.